ganbarodigital/go_envish/v2/README.md

 fmt.Printf(localEnv.Expand("HOME is ${HOME}\n"))
 ```

+`Expand()` uses the [ShellExpand package](https://github.com/ganbarodigital/go_shellexpand) to do the expansion.
+It supports the vast majority of UNIX shell string expansion operations.

 ### Getenv()

 `Getenv()` returns the value of the variable named by the key.
 If the key is not found, an empty string is returned.